Characteristics of Fatal Familial Insomnia

 Stress is really high, of course.
 As you might imagine, a person who doesn’t get a proper night’s rest already feels disturbed and cannot feel at ease.
 In addition, the change in the circadian rhythm pairs with an increase in the secretion of cortisol, a hormone that generates stress symptoms.

-Find out more about Insomnia Disorder: Causes and Treatment
+Find out more about Loneliness and Insomnia: An Unexpected Connection

 Diagnosing fatal familial insomnia

 Diagnosing fatal familial insomnia can be easy or difficult.
-There’s a well-founded suspicion if there’s a family history of it.
+There’s a well-founded suspicion that there’s a family history of it.

 Usually, a person initially consults a physician for insomnia — the inability to fall asleep.
 Then, they may add to it other symptoms of stress and memory loss.
 The professional will likely prescribe a sleep study first.